 Reflux Diet Information

-Symptoms of acid reflux may include abdominal pain, belching, sour taste, nausea or chest pain.
-If you and your doctor have decided that GERD (gastroesophageal reflux disease) is the cause of your symptoms, diet and lifestyle modifications may help.
+Symptoms of acid reflux or GERD may include abdominal pain, belching, sour taste, nausea or chest pain.
+If you and your doctor have decided that gastroesophageal reflux disease or GERD is the cause of your symptoms, diet and lifestyle modifications may help.

 General Dietary Guidelines